AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 **Step 1: Locate the File**

 - Go to the `src/pages/home/index.tsx` file.
-This file contains all the functionalities like show user's Expense, AddExpense , UpdateExpense, DeleteExpense etc.
+This file contains all the functionalities like show user's Expense, AddExpense, UpdateExpense, DeleteExpense, etc.

 **Step 2: Prepare Form to Add and Update Expenses**